 Death is believed to be a part of destiny, as well as reincarnation.
 Every person must die because that is the ultimate destiny of man.
 Man was not created to live forever on the earth, but the African will always make every effort through consultations with the spirit world to avoid premature and sudden death.
 It is better to die when one is ripe enough; having lived a very long life on the earth.
-Oluwole (1995.
-P43) describes reincarnation as "the rebirth of a dead individual".
-While details of such rebirth could vary from society to society, the basic tenet of the phenomenon of reincarnation is the belief that a dead person could be reborn to occupy a different physical body (ibid).
-Mbiti (1982, p149) avers that death stands between the visible world of man and the invisible world of the spirit.
+Oluwole (1995: 43) describes reincarnation as "the rebirth of a dead individual".
+While details of such rebirth could vary from society to society, the basic tenet of the phenomenon of reincarnation is the belief that a dead person could be reborn to occupy a different physical body (Oluwole 1995).
+What other views on death can we understand?

+Mbiti (1982: 149) avers that death stands between the visible world of man and the invisible world of the spirit.
 It is the journey of all persons and no one can cheat death.
 It is an individual affair in which nobody can interfere or intervene.
-Relatives watch their loved ones without being able to stop it.
+Relatives watch their loved ones without being able to stopit.
 The destiny of death has long been accepted by Africans as a natural rhythm.
-The African believes that death has to do with the physical separation of the body from the spirit, it does not lead to annihilation.
+The African believes that death has to do with the physicalseparation of the body from the spirit, it does not lead to annihilation.
 The grave is a point of separation between the living and the dead, but it nevertheless becomes a point of convergence when it becomes a shrine of an ancestor.
 Ibenwa, Okwor & Ukeachusim (2014) insist that the land of the ancestors, which is a resting place for the dead is not a permanent place of rest unless one has completed his circle of reincarnations.

 It is also true of the African traditional concept of destiny that man continues to come back until the full circle of death and reincarnation is completed.
 But the African believes also that the hereinafter is a continuation of this life.
 He does not subscribe to the Christian idea of this world being a temporal place (ibid).
 Reincarnation is a cyclic return of a dead person through a new born child (Mbiti 1977).
-Ekwunife (2000, p11) has defined reincarnation as the exercise of a mystic influence of the spirit on the body which neither diminishes the status of the dead in the spirit world, nor does it destroy or supplant the unique personality and individuality of the new born child.
+Ekwunife (2000: 11) has defined reincarnation as the exercise of a mystic influence of the spirit on the body which neither diminishes the status of the dead in the spirit world, nor does it destroy or supplant the unique personality and individuality of the new born child.
 Thus, according to Ibenwa, et al (2014), the phenomenon of reincarnation should not be viewed from the English translation, but from the cultural and religious context of the people.
 It is the fate of all persons, just like death.
+Do ancestors really have a role to play in this grand scheme of things?

 The land of the ancestors can only be used for the purpose of waiting, but except those who have completed their circle of reincarnations, everybody will come back into the world.
 The Igbo view reincarnations as a return from the land of the spirit, where the ancestors live, to the world.
-And the existence of the two worlds, as they impinge on each other in a continuous interaction, for the African, is not a figment of imagination which modern scientific and technological education can snuff away completely (ibid, p35-360).
+And the existence of the two worlds, as they impinge on each other in a continuous interaction, for the African, is not a figment of imagination which modern scientific and technological education can snuff away completely (Ibenwa et al 2014: 35-36).